Mental health issues can, and need to be addressed from many angles.

 In all honesty, and in my personal account, this belongs at the top of my list.

-I personally chose to leave it until the end in order to avoid losing interest of people who are close minded to religion.
+I personally chose to leave it until the end in order to avoid losing the interest of people who are close minded to religion.
 Furthermore, I do not wish to push my beliefs on anyone in an uncomfortable manner.

 Adopting a religious mindset has given my mind peace I never knew existed.

-This alone has cut my stress levels in half, and keeps my mindset positive on the tougher days, which we all experience.
+This alone has cut my stress levels in half and keeps my mindset positive on the tougher days, which we all experience.

-In just one brief year of attending church, I have twice as many quality friendships, a new (much more rewarding) job, a healthier relationship, and of course this blog which gives me purpose beyond anything else in my life.
+In just one brief year of attending church, I have twice as many quality friendships, a new (much more rewarding) job, a healthier relationship, and of course this blog which gives me a purpose beyond anything else in my life.